femoz/NADALL/content/publication/contribution-of-livestock-to-the-livelihood-of-local-communities-at-different-agro-ecological-zones-in-the-coastal-area-of-western-desert-in-egypt/index.md

 publication: Eleventh International Dryland Development Conference, 18-21 March 2013, Beijing, China
 abstract: >-
-  he coastal area of Western Desert of Egypt is a hot dry area with less than150 mm rain- fall and more than370C temperatures in summer.
+  The coastal area of Western Desert of Egypt is a hot dry area with less than150 mm rain- fall and more than370C temperatures in summer.
 Raising livestock, especially sheep and goats, is historically the main socioeconomic activity for the local communities (Bedouin).
 The area, however, has witnessed major